Energy Loss of a Heavy Quark in a Collisional Quark-Gluon Plasma: The collisional energy loss of a heavy quark in the QGP with a BGK collisional kernel

 Another focus in this work is the collision-induced correction to the heavy-quark energy loss.
 A clearer way to illustrate this correction is to look at the ratio of $-dE/dx$ with and without the collisions.
-Notice that in Ref.~\cite{Guo:2024mgh}, such an energy loss ratio in QCD was estimated based on a QED calculation of the collisional energy loss.
+We use ${\cal R}_{\rm el}$ to denote this ratio, which can be expressed as \be {\cal R}_{\rm el} \equiv \bigg(\frac{d E}{d x}\bigg)_{\nu\neq 0}\bigg/\bigg(\frac{d E}{d x}\bigg)_{\nu= 0}\,. \ee Notice that, in Ref.~\cite{Guo:2024mgh}, such an energy loss ratio in QCD was estimated based on a QED calculation of the collisional energy loss.
 This estimation strongly relies on an assumption of an equal energy loss ratio for quark-quark and quark-gluon scatterings.
-With our complete QCD calculation, more reliable results can be provided which are presented in Fig.~\ref{ravsv}.
+With our complete QCD calculation, more reliable results can be provided, which are presented in Fig.~\ref{ravsv}.
+In our numerical evaluations, we choose $c=1.5$ to determine the collision rate.
+To account for the uncertainties of the parametrization in Eq.~(\ref{nu}), we also vary the value of $c$ from 1 to 2, which corresponds to a band in the plots.
 As we can see, the energy loss ratio is sensitive to the values of the coupling constant.
 Taking $\alpha_s=1/(4\pi)$, the collision rate in Eq.~(\ref{nu}) is given by ${\tilde \nu}\approx 0.044$, determined at $c=1.5$.
-For such a small $\nu$, collisions between the medium partons don't play a notable role on the heavy-quark energy loss because the collision-induced correction to $-d E/d x$ doesn't exceed $\sim 4 \%$ which also agrees very well with the estimation in Ref.~\cite{Guo:2024mgh}.
+For such a small $\nu$, collisions between the medium partons do not play a notable role on the heavy-quark energy loss, because the collision-induced correction to $-d E/d x$ does not exceed $\sim 4 \%$, which also agrees very well with the estimation in Ref.~\cite{Guo:2024mgh}.
 However, for a coupling constant $\alpha_s =0.3$, corresponding to ${\tilde \nu} \approx 0.177$, the corrections can reach $\sim 8 \%$, compared to $\sim 11 \%$ as found in Ref.~\cite{Guo:2024mgh}.
 Despite a slight decrease in magnitude, our new result also indicates a moderate collision effect which enhances the collisional energy loss, especially at large incident velocities.
 For quantitative accuracy, taking into account the collision effect is still important when evaluating the heavy-quark energy loss near the critical temperature.